hashicorp/terraform-provider-tfe/README.md

-For production use, you should constrain the acceptable provider versions via configuration (as above), to ensure that new versions with breaking changes will not be automatically installed by `terraform init` in future.
+For production use, you should constrain the acceptable provider versions via configuration (as above), to ensure that new versions with breaking changes will not be automatically installed by `terraform init` in the future.
 As this provider is still at version zero, you should constrain the acceptable provider versions on the minor version.